- Learning to Fly in Geography

 How can I support my daughter in Year 10?

 The best way to support your daughter is by talking to her about what she is studying in Geography and about how she is getting on.
 Students should be encouraged to complete homework in a timely fashion and revise thoroughly for all tests, as these form a major part of your daughter’s current performance.
-Additional support is available on Moodle and you should encourage her to look at what is available, including references to revision guides which might be appropriate to the course.
+Additional support is available on Sharepoint as well as her textbook, and you should encourage her to look at what is available, including references to revision guides which might be appropriate to the course.

 What kind of independent work should my daughter be completing?